Sustainability

 SB 2030

-• Single-use plastic advertising products derived from fossil fuels: abolished in principal domestically
+• Single-use plastic advertising products derived from fossil fuels: abolished in principal in Japan

 Reduction of waste and food loss